vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 scene of universal grief witnessed.
 People had begun to flock near Sirdar Griha from 7 in the morning and by 8a.m., there was no room for anybody to go up to catch his last sight.
-The labourer had left the miU, the Mar- wari his account-book, the Bania his purse and every man and woman was out to see the last of their be- loved leader.
+The labourer had left the miU, the Mar###wari his account-book, the Bania his purse and every man and woman was out to see the last of their be###loved leader.
 Musalmans, Parsees, Christians deserted their homes to pay their respects to a man, who had sacrificed his all at the altar of the country and suffered heavily for bravely defending her cause.
-In his life- time, Mr. Tilak was the recipient of many popular de- monstrations of good-will but the triumphal march of of dead Tilak through the streets on August ist, 1920 was more magnificent than any during his life-time.
+In his life###time, Mr. Tilak was the recipient of many popular de###monstrations of good-will but the triumphal march of of dead Tilak through the streets on August ist, 1920 was more magnificent than any during his life-time.